Isynopoulos1/js_practice_kc/README.md

 If the user presses 0 or a number that is not contemplated, the application will finish.

-REQUIREMENTS
+#REQUIREMENTS

 1 - Show all students in table format.
 2 - Show the number of students in class on the console.
 3 - Show the console all the names of the students.
 4 - Eliminate the last student in class.
 5 - Eliminate a student randomly from the class.
-6 - Show the console all the data of the students who are girls.
+6 - Show the console all the data of the students who are women.
-7 - Show the number of boys and girls in class on the console.
+7 - Show the number of men and women in class on the console.
-8 - Show true or false by console if all the students in class are girls.
+8 - Show true or false by console if all the students in class are women.
 9 - Show the names of the students who will be between 20 and 25 years old on the console.
 10 - Add a new student with the following information: